la2050/archive/_organizations/change-better.md

     - 'http://maker.good.is/myla2050create2015/projects/changebetter.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Change Better trains nonprofits in data, business, and collaboration strategies to turn big ideas into big impact.
 title: Change Better
-uri: /organizations/change-better/
 extrapolated_project_ids:
   - '5102051'
 project_titles_from_extrapolated_project_ids:
-  - Training LA Nonprofits With The Best Ideas To Create The Biggest Impact
-project_titles:
-  - Training LA Nonprofits With The Best Ideas To Create The Biggest Impact
-project_titles_from_project_ids:
   - Training LA Nonprofits With The Best Ideas To Create The Biggest Impact
 original_project_titles:
   - Training LA Nonprofits With The Best Ideas To Create The Biggest Impact